Mindwerks/wildmidi/docs/formats/SMAF_TODO.md

 `J-SH010/system/j-sh010_30.mmf` (6.1 s, peak 28446),
 `J-SH010/system/j-sh010_46.mmf` (2.7 s, peak 5624).

-## 5. Container metadata is not surfaced
+## 5. Container metadata is not surfaced - tracked in docs/TEXT_TODO.md

-**Impact: cosmetic**, 704 files carry `OPDA`.
+**Impact: cosmetic.**  1178 files carry `CNTI`, 704 carry `OPDA`.

 `CNTI` (contents class/type/copy status) and `OPDA` (title, artist, composer, copyright - 2-uppercase-letter keys) are parsed by nothing.
-Other WildMIDI front-ends expose track names; SMAF titles could feed the same path.
+This is really a library-wide gap rather than a SMAF one - WildMIDI surfaces no text from any format it reads, including SMF/KAR lyrics - so it now lives in `docs/TEXT_TODO.md` along with the encoding question (SMAF predates universal UTF-8 and the corpus contains Shift-JIS).

 ---